School of Interdisciplinary Studies

 The two Bible courses in the CORE provide students with a solid foundation in Biblical studies.
 The first course surveys the redemptive story of the Bible from Genesis to Revelation, emphasizing how that story shapes the Christian’s worldview and affects life decisions.
 The second focuses on developing the skills necessary for valid interpretation and application of the Bible.

 Foreign Language: Students are encouraged to complete the two-semester foreign language requirement within the first year or two at Ouachita.
-Languages offered include French, German, Greek, Hebrew, Latin, Russian, and Spanish.
+Languages offered include French, German, Greek, Hebrew, Latin, and Spanish.
 Students who have exceptional language skills may take the Foreign Language Exemption Exam, and if they score high enough, the foreign language requirement will be waived for them.
+The foreign language requirement may also be satisfied by an approved language-intensive, study-abroad experience in a non-English-speaking country.

 Additional CORE Classes to Consider